New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Key Takeaways

-• Medicare is a federal health insurance program for people age 65 and older, while Medicaid is a joint state and federal program for lower-income individuals.
+• Medicare is a federal health insurance program for people age 65 and older and individuals with certain disabilities,1 while Medicaid is a joint state and federal program for lower-income individuals.2

 • Seniors can also get private insurance through an employer-sponsored plan or an individual marketplace plan.

-• Aflac offers supplemental health insurance plans that can provide additional coverage for expenses if you experience covered medical events.
+• Aflac offers supplemental health insurance plans that can help pay for expenses your primary plan may not fully cover.

 What is Medicare?

-Medicare is a federal health insurance program for people who are 65 or older, and some young people with qualifying disabilities or health conditions.
-Medicare has set standards for costs and coverage, regardless of where you live.1 It’s a common program for people who have retired and lost their employer-sponsored health insurance.
+Medicare is a federal health insurance program for people who are 65 or older and some younger people with qualifying disabilities or health conditions.1 Medicare has national standards for costs and coverage, regardless of where you live.3 Many people enroll in Medicare after they retire or lose their employer-sponsored health insurance.

 What is Medicaid?

-Medicaid is a joint federal and state health insurance program that helps cover medical costs for low-income people.
-Each state runs its own programs, so eligibility requirements and benefits vary from state to state.
-Medicaid offers some benefits that Medicare doesn’t normally cover, like nursing home care.1
+Medicaid is a joint federal and state health insurance program that helps cover medical costs for people with limited income.
+Medicaid offers some benefits that Medicare doesn’t normally cover, like nursing home care.4 Each state runs its own Medicaid program, so eligibility rules and benefits can vary from state to state.2

 What’s the difference between Medicare vs. Medicaid?

-Medicare and Medicaid are both government health care programs, but they have several differences:1
+While Medicare and Medicaid are both government health care programs, they have several differences:

-• Government level: Medicare is a purely federal-run program, while Medicaid is primarily run by states (although the federal government sets minimum rules for Medicaid programs).
+• Government level: Medicare is a federally run program, while Medicaid is primarily run by individual states (although the federal government sets Medicaid’s minimum rules).1,2

-• Qualification requirements: Medicare is primarily age-dependent, as you must be 65 or older unless you have a qualifying condition or disability.
-Medicare is income-dependent, with asset and income requirements varying between states.
+• Qualification requirements: Medicare is primarily age dependent, as you must be 65 or older unless you have a qualifying condition or disability.
+In contrast, Medicaid is income-dependent, with asset and income requirements varying by state.1,2

-• Coverage: Medicare and Medicaid don't necessarily help cover the same expenses, so it's important to read the fine print of any plan before enrolling.
-For instance, Medicaid is more likely to cover nursing homes or personal care services.
+• Coverage: Medicare and Medicaid don't cover the same expenses, so it's important to read the fine print of any plan before enrolling.
+For instance, Medicaid is more likely to cover nursing homes or personal care services.4

 What is private insurance?

-Private health insurance is a plan offered by an insurance provider.
-You enroll in a specific plan and pay insurance premiums to keep your coverage active.
-Many people receive coverage through an employer-sponsored plan, but you can also find coverage through the Health Insurance Marketplace.
+Private health insurance is offered by an insurance company.
+Many people get private insurance through an employer, but you can also buy a plan through the Health Insurance Marketplace or directly from an insurer.

 Aflac duck with wings out